Help for 401k Plan Sponsors, Small Business, Employee and 401(k) Rules

 Leaving Your Job On or After Age 55

 If you are retiring from the company that is sponsoring your plan and you are at least 55 at retirement, you can begin to withdraw monthly income from your 401k with no penalty.
 You will owe income tax on the amount.
-You will need to check with your companies benefits administrator for details.
+You will need to check with the company's benefits administrator for details.
 Your employer is also required to give you a "Summary Plan Description" (SPD) annually and upon request.
 The SPD should also address early retirement options in your 401k plan.
 If you rollover your 401k into an IRA, this option is not available to you.

 Substantially Equal Periodic Payments